m-dhooge/stib/README.md

 $ make rootfs
 ```

-However, we want to customize it a little bit:
+And then, we want to customize it a little bit.

 This step uses chroot & qemu to run ARM code within the host.
+So you need binfmt-qemu-static & qemu-user-static to be installed.
 See https://wiki.archlinux.org/index.php/QEMU#Chrooting_into_arm/arm64_environment_from_x86_64

 ```
+$ make programs
 $ make install  (not within a docker guest)
 ```

+Now that the root filesystem is available, we can put additional libraries (e.g. Qt).

 And now, we pack all into a single SD card/eMMC image and split it into smaller chunks
 so that we can deploy it during manufacturing process: